-When we consider the m elections faced by a citizen i all together, it should be clear that differences in Δ_i^e across elections may make it optimal for the citizen to participate in some elections and abstain in others.14 Also, depending on the configuration of the ideological positions of candidates in the different elections relative to the positions of citizens, the citizens' optimal voting rules may imply different combinations of voting decisions in the m elections.
+When we consider the two elections faced by a citizen i together, it should be clear that differences in Δ_i^e across elections may make it optimal for the citizen to participate in one elections and abstain in the other.18 Also, depending on the configuration of the ideological positions of candidates in the different elections relative to the positions of citizens, the citizens' optimal voting rules may imply different combinations of voting decisions in the two elections.
 To illustrate these results and the main properties of the model we present a simple example.